Caroleloop/oc_python_4_developpez_un_programme_logiciel_en_python/README.md

-# Tournament Management System
+#  Chess tournament software

-This project implements a tournament management system, allowing you to manage tournaments, players, rounds and scores.
+This project implements a chess tournament software, allowing you to manage tournaments, players, rounds and scores.
 It is designed for use in chess tournaments.

 ## Requirements